airborne-commando/OPSEC-OSINT-Tools/markdown/Digital-Profiling.md

 This hyper-vigilant approach stems from **defensive psychological strategies**, often shaped by prior experiences with betrayal, manipulation, or digital surveillance and harassment.
 While some level of skepticism is a useful safeguard, constantly treating others as potential threats can breed loneliness, paranoia, and make genuine connection nearly impossible.

-In essence, this mindset places you in a constant state of alert—treating human interaction as a battlefield where every engagement could be a covert attempt to control or compromise you..
+In essence, this mindset places you in a constant state of alert—treating human interaction as a battlefield where every engagement could be a covert attempt to control or compromise you.

 ## Best way to fight against OSINT Profiling?